 New physicals are required every two years per MSHSAA guidelines and must be done on this form.
 All physicals are valid for a period of two years from the date of issue.
-For example, date of physical 3/15/2020, physical will expire on 3/15/2022.
+For example, the physical date is 3/15/2022.
+The physical will expire on 3/15/2024.
 Once you turn in your physical to the Activities office or upload a PDF copy of your MSHSAA Physical packet to your Family Athletic registration account, then you do not need to get another physical for a new season of sports during the same school year.
 Make sure to schedule physicals well in advance of the Final Clearance cut-off date for the season you are trying out for.

 PAY ALL FINES

 Pay all outstanding fines by the first day of tryouts.
-Fines are available to view in parent portal.
+Fines are available to view on the parent portal.
 Library fines can be paid in the library.
-All other fines can be paid in the main office with the Financial Secretary, Mrs. Weicht.
+All other fines can be paid in the main office by the Financial Secretary, Mrs. Weicht.

-GO TO THE ACTIVITIES OFFICE TO GET YOUR FINAL CLEARANCE - REQUIRED **STOP BY THE ACTIVITIES OFFICE FOR FINAL CLEARANCE BEFORE ??????**
+GO TO THE ACTIVITIES OFFICE TO GET YOUR FINAL CLEARANCE - REQUIRED *stop by the office for Final Clearance beforehand*

-Once you complete the online Family Athletic registration, upload the PDF copy of your MSHSAA Physical packet (or bring the packet to the Activities Office), take the ImPact test, and pay all outstanding fines, the student needs to stop by the Activities office to get their final clearance.
+Once you complete the online Family Athletic registration, upload the PDF copy of your MSHSAA Physical packet (or bring the packet to the Activities Office), take the ImPact test, and pay all outstanding fines, the student needs to stop by the Activities Office to get their final clearance.
 The system does not automatically generate this.
-Your Family Athletic Registration Account will say "Pending" once you register & won't change status or send an an automatic email for final clearance.
-Students must come to the Activities Office (UNLESS INSTRUCTED OTHERWISE) to get their final clearance by the cut off date; clearances will not be issued after the cut off date or on the first day of tryouts/practices.
+Your Family Athletic Registration Account will say "Pending" once you register & won't change status or send an automatic email for final clearance.
+Students must come to the Activities Office (unless instructed otherwise) to get their final clearance by the cut-off date; clearances will not be issued after the cut-off date or on the first day of tryouts/practices.
 Students must give the final clearance to their coach in order to participate.
 If the student does not have a final clearance to give the coach on the first day of tryouts/practices, they may not participate.

 1. A student may travel home from an activity with his/her parent/guardian provided the parent/guardian receives permission from the principal/designee.